A Wrongful Death claim is a lawsuit pursued when someone is killed as a result of another person’s wrongful conduct.

 Common Causes and Challenges in Wrongful Death Cases

-Wrongful death can result from various causes, including but not limited to:
+Wrongful deaths can result from various causes, including but not limited to:

 - Car Accidents